alexvea/KB/README.md

 3)Confluence and Jira:

 Theses tools are mostly used for internal purpose by R&D and the CC Team.
 In our Confluence [link](https://centreon.atlassian.net/wiki/spaces/PSD/pages/83690927/Customer+Care), we can find usefull informations like tools, processes or technical documentation.
 Actually as CC engineer, we can create topics to share some tips and tricks.
-We can call them internal KB articles.
+We can call them <em>internal KB articles</em>.

-In Jira, it includes BUG reports, QA processes, etc. In some of the BUG reports, it can contain workaround fix/solution provided by the CC engineers, the TSM or the developpers.
+In Jira, it includes BUG reports, QA processes, etc. In some of the BUG reports, it can contain <em>workaround fix/solution</em> provided by the CC engineers, the TSM or the developpers.

 4)The Guard :

-The website is the Customer care platform used by our supported customers to create new case
+The website is the Customer care platform used by our supported customers to create new case.
+And it also includes KB articles mostly wrote by Leadtech, developpers or product owners.
+It is an important data source if supplied to avoid the customer to create new cases.
+We can call them <em>public KB articles</em>.

-5)External sources (google, official documentation, Stackoverflow)
+5)External sources (google, official documentation, Stackoverflow) :

+As a CC engineer, it's not rare that we use external documentation to help to solve a customer case.
+We always try our best to provide a reliable informations.
+We can call them <em>external KB articles</em>.

 ## KB Template/example :